houseofkodai/houseofkodai.github.io/remark/one.md

 # user experience

 .left[
-* A mobile app that receives digitally signed electronic documents and displays the document on screen.
+## mobile-first:

+* User installs an app to receive/display electronic transaction records issued to them.

-* Another mobile app to perform _offline_ verification by scanning the image and extracting/verifying the digital signatures.
+* Authorities **verify** by scanning the remote display and extracting/validating digital signature of transaction from that image.

 ]

 ---